13 Podzol Soils

 Firm -

-ZO Orthic Humose Borland
+Humose Borland

 Typic Shewell

-13.6 Key to Groups of Podzols
+13.6 Key to Groups of Podzol Soils

 ZD

-Podzols that have a densipan (Ed horizon).
+Podzol Soils that have a densipan (Ed horizon).

 ZP

-1. An eluvial horizon with the low-chroma colours of a reductimorphic horizon, a peaty topsoil, or a placic horizon with redox-segregations in the eluvial horizon, AND
+1. An eluvial horizon with either the low-chroma colours of a reductimorphic horizon, a peaty topsoil, or a placic horizon with redox-segregations in the eluvial horizon, AND

 2. A slowly permeable layer or perch-gley features.